Lutheranism: Church fellowship

 In the 19th century, Samuel Simon Schmucker attempted to lead the Evangelical Lutheran General Synod of the United States toward unification with other American Protestants.
 His attempt to get the synod to reject the Augsburg Confession in favor of his compromising Definite Platform failed.
 Instead, it sparked a Neo-Lutheran revival, prompting many to form the General Council, including Charles Porterfield Krauth.
 Their alternative approach was "Lutheran pulpits for Lutheran ministers only and Lutheran altars...for Lutheran communicants only."

 Beginning in 1867, confessional and liberal minded Lutherans in Germany joined to form the Common Evangelical Lutheran Conference against the ever looming prospect of a state-mandated union with the Reformed.
 However, they failed to reach consensus on the degree of shared doctrine necessary for church union.
 Eventually, the fascist German Christians movement pushed the final national merger of Lutheran, Union, and Reformed church bodies into a single Reich Church in 1933, doing away with the previous umbrella German Evangelical Church Confederation (DEK).
 As part of denazification the Reich Church was formally done away with in 1945, and certain clergy were removed from their positions.
-However, the merger between the Lutheran, United, and Reformed state churches was retained under the name Evangelical Church in Germany (EKD).
+However, the merger between the Lutheran, United, and Reformed state churches was retained under the name Protestant Church in Germany (Evangelische Kirche in Deutschland, EKD).
 In 1948 the Lutheran church bodies within the EKD founded the United Evangelical Lutheran Church of Germany (VELKD), but it has since been reduced from being an independent legal entity to an administrative unit within the EKD.

-Presently, Lutherans are divided over how to interact with other Christian denominations.
+Lutherans are currently divided over how to interact with other Christian denominations.
 Some Lutherans assert that everyone must share the "whole counsel of God" (Acts 20:27) in complete unity (1 Cor.
 1:10) before pastors can share each other's pulpits, and before communicants commune at each other's altars, a practice termed closed (or close) communion.
 On the other hand, other Lutherans practice varying degrees of open communion and allow preachers from other Christian denominations in their pulpits.